awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/docker-singlecontainer-deploy.md

 1. Review the available settings and choose **Create app**\.

-For detailed instructions on configuring and using the EB CLI, see  and \.
+For detailed instructions on configuring and using the EB CLI, see [Configure the EB CLI](eb-cli3-configuration.md) and [Managing Elastic Beanstalk Environments with the EB CLI](eb-cli3-getting-started.md)\.

 + [Sample PHP Application](#docker-singlecontainer-phpsample)